raspberrypilearning/animated-story/en/step_8.md

 --- task ---

-Add story text about Bella the Butterfly.
+Add story text about Bella the butterfly.

 --- code ---
 ---